kalli anderson

 Installation and participatory Art

-My sound and installation work is rooted in place — both in form, with place-based installations and interventions — and in content, with a focus on land, water and themes of ecological kinship.
-I make work about community care; labor and birth; and, human connection with non-human beings, land and bodies of water.
-I’m interested in deep listening, making the inaudible audible, and prompting new ways of paying attention to our environment, including collective listening experiences in public spaces.
-My practice uses extended microphone techniques (contact microphones, hydrophones, ambisonic mics) and underwater videography to invite the listener/viewer into new ways of seeing/hearing/knowing a space.
+My sound and installation work is rooted in place — both in form, with place-based installations and interventions — and in content, with a focus on land, water, local activism and resistance, and themes of ecological kinship.
+I make work about resistance, community care and organizing; labor and birth; and human connection with non-human/more-than-human beings, land and bodies of water.
+I’m interested in deep listening, collective action, making the inaudible audible, and prompting new ways of paying attention to our environment and each other, including group listening and participatory performance experiences in public spaces.
+My practice uses extended microphone techniques (contact microphones, hydrophones, ambisonic mics), mobile tech and underwater videography to invite the listener/viewer into new ways of seeing/hearing/knowing a space.
 I am interested in making work that disrupts colonial and capitalistic understandings of land and water as entities subject to our control and/or as potential sites of resource extraction, and which prompts us to remember our place within ecological systems and to reimagine the stories we tell ourselves about the natural world.

 Orchard Chorus (sound art composition and participatory deep listening and co-creation experience), part 1 in June 2024, part 2 February 2025.
 Sound art commission “Archive Remix” funded by the Oral History Summer School in Hudson, NY and made possible by the New York State Council on the Arts.